 - Put the quartered potatoes in a large pot and fill it with enough cold water to cover the potatoes by one inch.
 Add 2 teaspoon salt.
 Bring to a boil over high heat, then reduce to a simmer and cook until the potatoes are fork tender, 12-15 minutes

 - Drain potatoes in a colander.
 Immediately return the drained potatoes to the still-warm pot.
 Put the pot over low heat and shake until the potatoes are dry.
 Remove from heat.

-- While potatoes are cooking, heat 2 tbsp butter in a large skillet over medium-high.
+- While potatoes are cooking, heat 2 tablespoon butter in a large skillet over medium-high.
 Add the garlic, leeks and cabbage.
 Cook, stirring, until the cabbage is softened; about 5 minutes.

 - Heat the milk and butter together until the butter is melted and the milk is hot but not boiling.

 - Add the potatoes, milk and butter to the cabbage mixture and mash until potatoes are smooth.
 Add salt and pepper to taste and stir so that everything is combined.